RedBearAK/toshy/README.md

 - `keyszer` (keymapper for Linux, forked from `xkeysnail`)
 - X11 (Wayland support in `keyszer` is possible in the future)
 - systemd (but you can just run the config from terminal or shell script)
-- dbus-python (for the tray indicator app)
+- dbus-python (for the tray indicator and GUI app)

 ## Installation